Anubis – Origin Story, Powers, Symbols & Meanings

 The word “Anubis” is actually a Greek word.
 The Egyptian word for “Anubis” is “Anpu” or “Inpu”.
 In ancient Egypt, the word “Anpu” meant “deterioration and death”.
 It is also signified darkness and black, and mystery.

 Anubis was reputed as the Lord of the Necropolis (a site that housed the dead – cemetery).
 Hence he was venerated as the “Lord of the Sacred Land” (“nub-tA-djser”).
-In the eyes of many, the sacred land referred to a place that someone went and never came back – just like the land of the dead.
+In the eyes of many, the sacred land referred to a place that someone went and never came back – almost similar to the land of the dead.

-Only Anubis knew what lay after death.
-Therefore, he was the one that instructed the ancient Egyptians on how they should embalm and bury their dead in order to secure safe passage in the afterlife.
+Only Anubis knew what happened after death.
+Therefore, he was the one that instructed the ancient Egyptians on how they should embalm and bury their dead in order to secure safe passage into the afterlife.
 This was seen in the ancient Egyptian book, “the Book of the Dead”.

 As a result of the tremendous role he played in the afterlife, he earned additional titles such as: “He who is in the place of embalming” and “Master of Secrets”.

 How Anubis came to the rescue of Osiris